Two U.S. Navy ships pass through Taiwan Strait, opposing China

 WASHINGTON (Reuters) - The United States sent two Navy ships through the Taiwan Strait on Wednesday in the third such operation this year, as the U.S. military increases the frequency of transits through the strategic waterway despite opposition from China.

-The voyage risks further heightening tensions with China but will likely be viewed in self-ruled Taiwan as a sign of support from U.S. President Donald Trump’s government amid growing friction between Taipei and Beijing.
+The voyage risks further raising tension with China but will likely be viewed in self-ruled Taiwan as a sign of support from U.S. President Donald Trump’s government amid growing friction between Taipei and Beijing.

 “The ships’ transit through the Taiwan Strait demonstrates the U.S. commitment to a free and open Indo-Pacific,” U.S. Pacific Fleet said in a statement.

 “The U.S. Navy will continue to fly, sail and operate anywhere international law allows.”

-It said the passage was carried out by Stockdale destroyer and Pecos, a replenishment vessel.
+It said the passage was carried out by the destroyer USS Stockdale and the Pecos, a replenishment vessel.

+Taiwan’s defense ministry said it was a normal transit through international waters in the Taiwan Strait and Taiwan forces had monitored the passage of the ships.

+China’s foreign ministry spokesman Geng Shuang said at a regular briefing on Thursday that Beijing had expressed its concern over the passage to the United States.

+“The Taiwan issue is a matter of China’s sovereignty and territorial integrity, and is the most important, most sensitive core issue in China-U.S. relations, and involves China’s core interests,” Ren told a monthly news briefing.

+“The will and determination of the Chinese military to protect our sovereignty and territorial integrity is unswerving.”

-The latest move comes ahead of an expected meeting between Trump and Chinese President Xi Jinping this week in Argentina on the sidelines of a G20 summit.
+The U.S. patrol comes ahead of an expected meeting between Trump and Chinese President Xi Jinping this week in Argentina on the sidelines of a G20 summit.

 The U.S. Navy conducted a similar mission in the strait’s international waters in July, which had been the first such voyage in about a year.